sunachoe-usc/Trojan-Study-Spots/README.md

 - react is the overall development framework

 RUNNING THE PROJECT
-- npm run dev in the frontend folder should run the project, cmd+click on the link it provides you
+- npm run dev in the Trojan-Study-Spots/trojan-study-spots folder should run the project, cmd+click on the link it provides you